Week 17 of Pregnancy

 • Ears are now in their final position on the sides of the head

-• Sweat glands are forming on palms and soles of feet
+• Sweat glands are developing

 You this week